owshepherd/rails-app-ca/README.md

 ```
 1. What is the need (i.e. challenge) that you will be addressing in your project?
 ```
-Our challenge is to create a web application which will act as a two sided market place for users who want to sell and/or purchase miscellaneous items.
+Initially our idea was to create a web application which will act as a two sided market place for users who want to sell and/or purchase miscellaneous items.

-Each item will fall under a particular category to assist users to find desired items.
+On day 2 we decided to change our project direction.
+Our new challenge was to create a catering application where users could find a particular type of cuisine for a private function.
+Chefs/companies can advertise their cuisine speciality on the application.

 ```
 2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?
 ```
-Offering users an alternative to pre-existing market places such as eBay and Amazon.
-Owned and managed by Australian based entities.
-Owing to the fact that online purchasing is exponentially increasing, we are creating an online store for our products.
-People have recognized that these corporate entities have cornered the market leaving little room for small local companies.
+Presently, many catering companies have their own websites, only providing select options to their potential customers.
+Customers have the problem of limited cuisine selection from these websites.

+The problem is that customers have little

+This marketplace app will advertise many catering companies on the one site, with each catering company specializing in a particular cuisine.

+Benefits for catering companies include
+- drastically reduced website overhead costs
+- increased exposure to customer base

+Benefits for customer base include
+- many cuisines in the one location
+- ability to find catering companies by location
+- reduced costs from increased competition (many companies on the one site)
+- provide/read feedback

 ```
 3. Describe the project will you be conducting and how. your App will address the needs.